iStock

 Voting Procedures and Counting Votes

 You must be 18 years old to vote and register in advance.
 Every state has individual guidelines about registration deadlines, mail-in voting and whether election-day registration is permitted.
-As of August 2020, 40 states and Washington, D.C. allow early voting.
-Another five states use all-mail voting systems, which eliminates the need for early voting.
+As of November 2024, 47 states and Washington, D.C. allow early voting.
+The other three states (Alabama, Mississippi and New Hampshire) do not offer early voting and require an eligible reason to vote by mail.

 Elections are not finalized, and winners are not declared, until all the votes are counted.
 Vote processing and counting can take days, weeks or even longer, especially with close races.
 Because voters cast their votes in different ways (e.g., mail-in and absentee ballots, early voting and in-person voting) and because states have different rules and procedures for when votes can be received and counted, this can add to delays in finalizing the results.